Diffusion Models in Simulation-Based Inference: A Tutorial Review: Discussion

 \paragraph{Guided simulation-based inference} While guidance offers remarkable flexibility for inference-time adaptation, such as prior adjustment without retraining, it also introduces new error sources and theoretical complications.
 Any guidance potentially biases the reverse diffusion process, and changing the score implicitly assumes that the density $p(\z_t \mid \z_0)$ of the reverse diffusion process changes accordingly.
 Current practice often employs guided scores with SDE or ODE samplers designed for unmodified processes, which can lead to marginal distribution mismatch.

 The fundamental question remains: under what conditions does guidance preserve statistical accuracy?
-Recent work by \citet{vuong2025we} suggests that samples will align with the marginals implied by the guidance, even if intermediate trajectories differ from true reverse diffusion.
+Recent work by \citet{vuong2025we} suggests that samples may align with the marginals implied by the guidance, even if intermediate trajectories differ from true reverse diffusion.
 However, extensive characterization of the conditions under which this holds represents a critical open problem.
-This is particularly pressing for compositional estimation \citep{geffner2023compositional, linhart2024diffusion, gloeckler2025compositional, arruda2025compositional}, where score composition across many observations amplifies guidance-induced errors.
+This is particularly pressing for compositional estimation \citep{geffner2023compositional, linhart2024diffusion, gloeckler2025compositional, arruda2025compositional, touron2026theoretical}, where score composition across many observations amplifies guidance-induced errors.
+Practitioners may assess whether guidance hyperparameters produce calibrated samples using calibration diagnostic metrics, and, if needed, further refine these hyperparameters through approaches such as inference-time Bayesian optimization targeting these diagnostics \citep{arruda2025compositional}.

 \paragraph{Dimensionality and simulation budgets} Our case studies show that dimensionality and simulation budget jointly affect both posterior calibration metrics and sample-quality diagnostics such as C2ST.
 In the low-dimensional GRF setting (\emph{Case Study 3}, see~\autoref{sec:cs-grf}), where a low-dimensional spectrum parameter is inferred from high-dimensional fields, increasing the budget from the offline to the online regime consistently reduces calibration error, with variance-preserving EDM-based diffusion models showing the most robust improvements at higher resolutions.